r00tstici/writeups/DarkCON2021/Easy-ROP/README.md

 The RDI (Destination Index register) argument will point to /bin/sh.
 The RSI and RDX (Source Index register and Data register) are additional arguments that we will zero out.

 Since PIE (Position Independent Executable) isn't enabled we know that the .data address won't change from run to run.
 So, this is a great place to store /bin/sh in memory.
-Let's check our section permissions and check our .bss section address (located adjacent to the data segment).
+Let's check our section permissions and check our .data section address.
 We use readelf to copy the address where the .data section starts.

 `kali@kali:~/# readelf -t easy-rop`